 For example, one of the early strategic decisions we took at Palo Alto Software was not to assemble physical products and pack and ship from our offices.
 Instead, we used an outside vendor, called a fulfillment house, that stored components (disks, boxes, packing materials) and did assembly and shipping on-demand, for a fee.
 That allowed us to focus on the software without having to manage those fulfillment functions.

 The per-unit costs were higher, but we didn’t have to worry about capital costs for shrink wrapping equipment or fixed costs of employees and managers.

 Sourcing is not just for product-based companies.
 For example, a professional service company, such as an accounting practice, medical practice, law practice, management consulting firm, or graphic design firm, is normally going to provide the service by employing professionals.
 In this case, the cost is mainly the salaries of those professionals.

 Other service businesses are quite different.
 The travel agency provides a service through a combination of knowledge, rights, and infrastructure, including computer systems and databases.
-The internet provider or telephone company provides a service by owning and maintaining a network of communications infrastructure.
 A restaurant is a service business whose costs are a combination of salaries (for kitchen and table waiting) and food costs.

 How to include sourcing and fulfillment in your plan

 For a traditional business plan, “Sourcing,” “Fulfillment,” or “Sourcing and Fulfillment” will be a section in the product description.
 Include details, such as bill or materials, or distributor or vendor relationships, as needed to serve your business plan purpose.